rhoegg/terraform/.github/CONTRIBUTING.md

 ### Issue Reporting Checklists

 We welcome issues of all kinds including feature requests, bug reports, and general questions.
-Below you'll find checklists with guidlines for well-formed issues of each type.
+Below you'll find checklists with guidelines for well-formed issues of each type.

 #### Bug Reports